Skip to content

 Overview

-Context variables provide access to PR data, event information, and other runtime values.
+Context variables provide access to PR or issue data, event information, and other runtime values.
 Use these in any template string throughout your rules.

 pr (Pull Request)

 Pull request information.
-Always available in pull_request events.
+Available in pull_request events only.

 VariableTypeDescriptionExample